yacy/yacy_search_server/readme.txt

 under certain conditions; see file gpl.txt for details.
 ---------------------------------------------------------------------------

-This is a caching http proxy with integrated search engine in a p2p environment.
+This is a P2P-based Web Search Engine and also a http/https proxy.

 The complete documentation can be found inside the 'doc' subdirectory in this release.
 Start browsing the manual by opening the index.html file with your web browser.

 YOU NEED JAVA 1.4.2 OR LATER TO RUN THIS APPLICATION!
-PLEASE DOWNLOAD FROM http://java.sun.com
+PLEASE DOWNLOAD JAVA FROM http://java.sun.com

 Startup of YaCy: